Low cost energy

 For an average 3-person household that has all electric appliances, and where people are home during the day, the costs saved on electricity will pay off the upfront costs of rooftop solar after around 8 years.

-EECA analysis using the Gen Less Solar Power Calculator**
+EECA analysis using the Gen Less solar power calculator*

 Why install rooftop solar